Singapore Traction Company: Mosquito-bus takeover

 In 1933, with the failure of Southern Omnibus Services, the municipal government decided to transfer all mosquito-bus service to the STC by replacing the service with new routes and extending existing ones.
 The replacement of mosquito buses on the first few routes prompted commuter complaints about overcrowding, and the Municipal Commission recommended adjusting the route timetables.
 The STC added buses to its fleet and began express service on the Tampines Road route, the route with the most problems.

 The company bought out its Shanghai Electric Company ownership for £100,000 in 1935.
 The deal was delayed, however, when the Chancery Court granted an injunction to the Investment Trust Corporation and other STC shareholders because the STC did not have the required money.
 The STC successfully appealed the injunction on 1 May 1935.
 The management agreement between the companies was terminated in October of that year, when payment was made.

 In September and October 1936, STC bus drivers and conductors struck twice over split shifts and harsh working conditions.
-Two years later, STC workers went on strike again after four months of negotiations with the company falied.
+Two years later, STC workers went on strike again after four months of negotiations with the company failed.
 The strike continued for 15 days, with strikers unwilling to negotiate with the company until the government stepped in to arbitrate.
 The strikers were unwilling to accept arbitration, and the strike continued for almost a month before service resumed on 22 August 1938.